-Figure A-6-8 – S-100 Exchange Set (S-100 Ed.
-4.0.0 Figure 4a-D-3)
+Figure A-6-7 – S-100 Exchange Set (S-100 Ed.
+5.2.0 Figure 17-2)

 Within an exchange set, there are datasets; but it may also carry support files.
 There are two types of supporting files within the exchange set: support files for the individual dataset; and support files for the exchange set.
 Support files that are associated with the individual dataset usually include file types such as text files and image files; while support files that are associated with the exchange set are usually Feature and Portrayal Catalogues.